EU's top negotiator urges progress in trade talks with Japan in 2016

-The two launched negotiations in March 2013 toward a trade deal that would encompass a third of the world’s gross domestic product.
+The two launched negotiations in March 2013 towards a trade deal that would encompass a third of the world’s gross domestic product.

 Japanese Prime Minister Shinzo Abe and top EU officials called on negotiators in May 2014 to wrap up all key issues by the end of this year.
 Instead, a 15th round of talks is now scheduled to take place in Brussels at the end of February.